Curious-Ujjwal/MISDashboard_ShreeCements/curjobs.md

 -> Auto opening of emails through smtplib  -- DONE
--> Download the .csv/.xlsx files from the mails -- DONE -> Save these files in a separate directory
+-> Download the .csv/.xlsx files from the mails -- DONE -> Save the files and these get uploaded in the Django Database -- -> Save these files in a separate directory --
     ..Directory structure
     /SiteSheets/Date/Site1Data
                     /Site2Data
                     /Site3Data
                     /Site4Data
                 Date in default format
+-> Store the files according to the data-timestamp --